xcore/sc_can/README.rst

    * Baud Rates up to 1Mbps,
    * Support for extended identifier(29-bit) for PHY layer,
-   * Fully CAN 2.0 compatable.
+   * Fully CAN 2.0A and 2.0B compatable.
+   * Includes a dummy CAN server for testing without hardware.

 A demo appliction is included.

 Known Issues
 ============

-TODO
+None

 Support
 =======